-- There is a clear University business or educational need for the network service
+- Is there a clear University business or educational need for the network service?

-- The service is generally appropriate given your role at the University
+- Is the service generally appropriate given your role at the University?

-- The service does not allow guest or anonymous access to your computer or files
+- Does the service not allow guest or anonymous access to your computer or files?

 Services must also NOT: